ksimpson-apex/commands/promote.md

 ## Phase 7: Create PRs for Target Environments

+15. Prompt for branch naming using AskUserQuestion:
+    - First question: "What JIRA ticket should be used as the prefix for the branch names?"
+      - No default provided - user must specify (e.g., "trex-4968")
+    - Second question: "What description should be used in the branch names?"
+      - No default provided - user must specify (e.g., "event-contract", "new-feature")
+    - Store these as JIRA_PREFIX and DESCRIPTION
+    - Always convert both to lowercase when constructing branch names

 For each target environment **in the determined order**:

-15. Create a new branch:
+16. Create a new branch:
-    - Use the branch from source PR as the foundation of new branch name
-    - The source branch will likely start with a Jira ticket, for example "trex-1234".
-This is the JIRA_PREFIX.
-    - What follows will be the remainder of the new branch name with the target environment appended following a hyphen.
-This is the REMAINDER.
-If REMAINDER contains the source environment, the new branch name will replace source environment with target environment *instead of* appending.
+    - Construct branch name: `<JIRA_PREFIX>-<DESCRIPTION>-<TARGET_ENV>` (all lowercase)
+    - Example: `trex-4968-event-contract-stg`
     ```bash
+    git checkout main
-    git checkout -b <JIRA_PREFIX>-<REMAINDER>
+    git checkout -b <lowercase_branch_name>
     ```

-16. For each changed file from the source PR:
+17. For each changed file from the source PR:
     - Determine the equivalent file path in the target environment by replacing the source environment name with the target environment name
     - Example: `config/dev/service.yaml` → `config/stg/service.yaml`

-17. Fetch the actual file content from the source PR:
+18. Fetch the diff from the source PR to understand what changed:
     ```bash
-    gh pr view <PR_NUMBER> --repo <ORG>/<REPO> --json files --jq '.files[] | select(.path=="<file_path>")'
+    gh pr diff <PR_NUMBER> --repo <ORG>/<REPO>
     ```

-    Then fetch the actual content from the PR branch:
-    ```bash
-    git fetch origin <PR_HEAD_REF>
-    git show origin/<PR_HEAD_REF>:<file_path>
-    ```

-18. Apply the changes to the target environment files:
+19. Apply changes to the target environment files using ONLY the Edit tool:
+    - **CRITICAL:** NEVER copy files directly from one environment to another
+    - **CRITICAL:** NEVER use sed commands or bash scripts to apply changes
+    - **CRITICAL:** ALWAYS use the Read tool first to read the existing target environment file
-    - Use the Edit or Write tool to update the target file with the content from the source file
+    - **CRITICAL:** ALWAYS use the Edit tool to apply specific changes from the source PR diff to the target file
-    - If the file doesn't exist in the target environment, create it
+    - The Edit tool allows precise string replacements that preserve environment-specific differences
+    - If a line needs to be added, use Edit to insert it at the correct location
+    - If a line needs to be removed, use Edit to remove it
+    - Read the target environment file first, then apply each change individually using Edit
+    - Repeat for each file that needs to be updated

-19. Commit the changes:
+20. Commit the changes:
     ```bash
     git add .
     git commit -m "Promote changes from PR #<PR_NUMBER> to <target_env>